Aerobotics Flight Planner App for DJI

 Please note that the Flight Planner App for DJI is only compatible with Android versions greater than 5.0 and less than or equal to 9.0.

 - Download the Aerobotics Flight Planner Application for DJI on the Play Store (Android only).

-- Open the Aerobotics Flight Planner App on your tablet.
+- Open the Aerobotics Flight Planner App on your mobile device/tablet.

-- Sync your Aeroview Boundaries to the Flight Planner Application
+- Sync your Aeroview Boundaries to the Flight Planner App.

 - Select a block you want to fly by tapping on it, to fly a bigger Boundary, select multiple blocks.